yunxiangz/yunxiangz.github.io/README.md

 Yunxiang Zhao, Home page
 <br>

-Yunxiang Zhao is an assistant professor in Beijing Institute of Biotechnology.
+Yunxiang Zhao is an assistant professor.
 <br>

 He obtained the PhD from School of Computer Science and Information System at the University of Melbourne in 2022, under the supervision of Prof. Rui Zhang and Dr. Jianzhong Qi.
 Before that, Yunxiang Zhao graduated from Northeastern University (NEU) with the B.Eng degree from College of Software in 2014, then obtained the M.Eng degree from the National University of Defence Technology (NUDT) in 2016.